gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

 Notice that not only is the `geoshape` a more concise specification than the region boundary as a `line`, but also the bounding lines themselves are not straight, more accurately reflecting the projection from the sphere onto the plane.

-As we shall see, larger geo data are more efficiently stored not as geoJSON, but [topoJson](https://github.com/topojson/topojson/wiki) files.
+As we shall see, larger geo data are more efficiently stored not as geoJSON, but as [topoJson](https://github.com/topojson/topojson/wiki) files.
 These store the same geometric information as their geoJSON counterparts but addtionally represent the _topology_ of the features.
 Here is the equivalent topoJSON file representing the geoJSON above: